sodadata/docs/soda/data-contracts-write.md

 <br />![experimental](/assets/images/experimental.png){:height="150px" width="150px"} <br />
 *Last modified on {% last_modified_at %}*

-**Soda data contracts** is a Python library that verifies data based on checks.
-It's intended to protect data quality standards in a data pipeline so as to prevent negative downstream impact.
-To verify the data quality standards on a dataset, you prepare a data **contract YAML file**, which is a formal description of the data.
-The data contract describes how good data looks like in the form of checks.
+**Soda data contracts** is a Python library that uses checks to verify data.
+Contracts enforce data quality standards in a data pipeline so as to prevent negative downstream impact.
+To verify the data quality standards for a dataset, you prepare a data **contract YAML file**, which is a formal description of the data.
+In the data contract, you use checks to define your expectations for good-quality data.
 Using the Python API, you can add data contract verification ideally right after new data has been produced.

-When you programmatically run a scan, the Soda data contracts Python library verifies the contract, executing the checks contained within the contract and producing results which indicate whether the checks passed or failed.
+In your data pipeline, add a data contract after data has been been produced or transformed so that when you programmatically run a scan via the Python API, Soda data contracts verifies the contract, executing the checks contained within the contract and producing results which indicate whether the checks passed or failed.

 ```yaml
 dataset: dim_customer